bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ### I wish you pleasant and fruitful project maintenance ♥️.

+PS: Thanks to @beorn7, @brancz, @daixiang0, @juliusv, @LiliC, @kakkoyun, @mjudeikis, @pstibrany, @roidelapluie for help in reviewing this long post 💓.
+I believe it's a nice base of good maintainership practices, people can reference to!

-PS: *It's my first non-coding, non-system design blog post so... please give me feedback!
-If you don't agree with something or I missed an important detail, let me know! (:*
+PS.2: *It's my first non-coding, non-system design blog post so... please give me feedback!
+If you don't agree with something or I missed an important detail, let me know via [Github Issue](https://github.com/bwplotka/my/issues) or DM! (:*